-A principal component of the Company's business strategy is to expand its product offering to fully exploit its core technologies.
+A principal component of the Company's business strategy is to expand its product offering to fully exploit its core science and related technologies.
 As such, the Company's organic growth and long-term success is dependent in part on its ability to successfully develop new and current products and it will likely incur significant research and development expenditures to do so.
-The Company cannot be certain that any investment in research and development will yield technically feasible or commercially viable products.
+The Company cannot be certain that any investment in research and development will yield feasible or commercially viable products.
 Furthermore, its ability to discover and develop products will depend on its ability to:

-- retain key scientists as employees or partners; - identify high quality therapeutic targets and unmet medical needs; - identify potential drug candidates and medical devices; - develop products internally and assist its partners with development; - successfully complete laboratory testing and clinical trials on humans; - obtain and maintain necessary intellectual property rights to the Company's products; - obtain and maintain necessary U.S. and other regulatory approvals for its products; - collaborate with third parties to assist in the development of its products; and - enter into arrangements with third parties to co-develop, license, and commercialize its products.
+- retain key scientists and executives as employees or partners; - identify high quality therapeutic targets and unmet medical needs; - identify potential drug candidates; - develop products internally and assist its partners with development; - successfully complete laboratory testing and clinical trials on humans; - manufacture drug candidates and products that meet regulatory and industry standards; - obtain and maintain necessary intellectual property rights to the Company's products; - obtain and maintain necessary U.S. and other regulatory approvals for its products; - collaborate with third parties to assist in the development of its products; and - enter into arrangements with third parties to co-develop, license, and commercialize its products.

-The Company may not be successful in discovering and developing drug and medical device products.
+The Company may not be successful in discovering and developing drug products.
 Failure to introduce and advance new and current products could materially and adversely affect the Company's operations and financial condition.